Yes please! We are by appointment Monday through Saturday so that we can give each bride a wonderful and focused experience.

 We reserve an hour for each bride during all normal appointments.
 That’s more than enough time to try on lots and lots of our gorgeous gowns!

-Our wedding dresses start at $1500.00 and go up to the $5000.00 range.
-We also have a selection of “sale” dresses available in select styles and sizes discounted from 10% to 20% off rack.
+Our wedding dresses range from $1800-$5000, with our sweet spot between $2,000-$3,000.
+We also have a selection of “sale” dresses available in select styles and sizes starting at $1100.
 We do our best to have a wide selection to make every bridal budget happy.

 We do have a selection of inventory dresses available for immediate purchase.
-Sizes are usually 10’s, 12’s and 14’s.
+Sizes are usually 10’s, 12’s, 14’s and some 20’s.
 Most dresses can be taken down 2 sizes.
 Your stylist will definitely make a recommendation if it can be done.
 You can also special order a dress in a specific color or size if time permits.

-The gowns in our boutique are bridal size 10’s, 12’s and 14’s.
+The gowns in our boutique are bridal size 10’s, 12’s, 14’s and some 20’s.
 In the bridal world, we order gowns based on our designers’ size charts.
 Bridal gowns tend to run smaller than street size clothing.
 For example, a bridal size 10 would fit someone who is around a street size 6.

 This is a special event where we sell select floor inventory dresses at super low prices.
 It’s fast-paced, fun, and the perfect opportunity for a bargain hunter to find something special!
 The gowns have been tried on before so they are not brand new, but they’re in great condition and incredibly discounted!